beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-When the student downloads the app for the first time, they see this home screen on the left below.
+When the student downloads the app for the first time, they see the home screen on the left below.
 Tapping "log in" takes them to the login form, where they can authenticate to enter the app.
-Otherwise, tapping "forgot password" allows the user to reset their password.
+Alternatively, tapping "forgot password" allows the user to reset their password.

 <div
   style="display: flex; flex-direction: row; justify-content: space-between; margin-bottom: 2rem;"